 What are our competitors doing in terms of messaging?

 Manual research is an effective way to collect and analyze data relating to a competitor website.
 You can get started very simply by just recording a few key insights and SWOT points on a spreadsheet for easy comparison.

 Competitor analysis tools like SEMRush or SimilarWeb can also help you discover insights about how popular competitors' websites are (traffic volume) and how customers find them (traffic source).

+If you’re looking into your competitors’ web traffic, you’ll definitely want to analyze your own.
 Traffic analysis helps you monitor the volume and activity of visitors to your website, and determine your most successful pages and traffic generation techniques.